Contact

 See annual report

-funds contributed to teaching and structural expenses in 2021
+funds contributed to teaching and structural expenses in 2021 2.19 MM € 2.19 MM

-"For me the most exciting thing about teaching at the University of Santa Croce is to see, in the faces and behind the faces of my students, the souls whose lives they will touch.
-The souls I will probably never meet from India, Africa, Latin America, Europe and North America; that is the future of the Church that I see in my students.
-I am keenly aware when I am teaching in my class that I am talking to people who will be teachers, perhaps even bishops, martyrs and saints of the 21st century."
+"For me the most exciting thing about teaching at the Pontifical University of the Holy Cross is to see, in the faces and behind the faces of my students, the souls whose lives they will touch.
+The souls I will never meet from India, Africa, Latin America, Europe and North America; that is the future of the Church that I see in my students.

 Father John Wauck - Professor of Liturgy